Heuristical and numerical considerations for the carbuncle phenomenon: Review of the numerical schemes for our experiments

 \subsubsection{HLLEMCC}

-If in the definition of the HLLEM scheme, we replace the anti-diffusion coefficients~\(\delta_k\) by~\((1-\phi)\, \delta_k\) with~\(\phi \in [0,1]\), we can smoothly vary between HLLEM~(\(\phi=0\)) and HLL~(\(\phi=1\)).
+If in the definition of the HLLEM scheme, we replace the anti-diffusion coefficients~\(\delta_k\) by~\((1-\phi)\, \delta_k\) with~\(\phi \in [0,1]\), we can smoothly vary between HLLEM~(\(\phi=0\)) and HLL~(\(\phi=1\)), i.\,e.\ between a complete and an incomplete Riemann solver.
 This is a technique which we used for our carbuncle cure of HLLEM (HLLEMCC) in~\cite{kemm-lyon} for the Euler equations and in~\cite{shallow-carbuncle} for the shallow water equations.

 Since the goal of HLLEMCC is to prevent unphysical shear and entropy waves, its core is the computation of the residual in the Rankine-Hugoniot condition for these waves:

 with the Roe mean value for the normal velocity~\(\tilde u\).
 Now, we take as our basic indicator the residual relative to~\(\tilde c\), respectively its Euclidean norm